gsauthof/utility/README.md

 - swap         - atomically exchange names of two files on Linux
 - train-spam   - feed spam maildir messages into bogofilter and remove them
 - unrpm        - extract an RPM file
-- user-installed.py - list manually installed packages on major distributions
+- user-installed - list manually installed packages on major distributions

 For example: